Insomnia absolutely sucks.

 It helps with sleep, and it is also a great way to get your body tired.

 9. Adjust Your Sleeping Environment

 I kind of left this one for the end of the article because it is ALMOST a no-brainer.

-Sometimes knowing what to do is not the case and that is why this still needs to be address.
+Sometimes, knowing what to do is not the case, and that is why this still needs to be addressed.

 Maybe you think you sleep better in a super cold environment or the opposite.